 Oh, and don’t forget, you can head to 360 CHICAGO, an incredible observation deck on the 94th floor of the building, for breathtaking views of the city, Lake Michigan, and the Magnificent Mile.

 It’s really great at sunset or if there’s really low fog.
-Sometimes, the viewing deck will actually be above the clouds.
+Sometimes, the viewing deck will actually be above the clouds and all across Illinois.
 It’s magical.

 8.)
 Walk The Ledge at the Willis Tower